 2330 – Documenting Information

-Internal auditors must document relevant information to support the conclusions and engagement results.
+Internal auditors must document sufficient, reliable, relevant, and useful information to support the engagement results and conclusions.

 2330.A1- The chief audit executive must control access to engagement records.
 The chief audit executive must obtain the approval of senior management and/or legal counsel prior to releasing such records to external parties, as appropriate.